-Since we will mail you your Official Ballot and then verify your signature on your returned Vote by Mail ballot envelope, it is critical your voter registration information is accurate.
+It is important that your voter registration information is accurate since we will mail your Official Ballot and then verify your signature on your returned Vote by Mail ballot envelope.

-If you have changed your name, address or signature please update your registration by going to www.registertovote.ca.gov or picking up a voter registration card at any library, city hall or post office.
+If you have changed your name, address or signature, please update your registration by going to www.registertovote.ca.gov or by picking up a voter registration card at any library, city hall or post office.